 c) Sunset Issue 27: Continued Regulation.

-Background.
 As intended by SB 731, the health, safety and welfare of consumers are better protected through a voluntary certification of massage professionals, ensuring greater consistency and quality amongst professionals while giving local governments the tools to more easily identify trustworthy professionals.
 The current regulatory scheme combines education, training, and background standards into a systematic formal review process whereby only those individuals who have met those standards can dutifully represent themselves as massage therapists or massage practitioners.
-That system would be overseen by a regulating entity with a mission "to protect the public through the administration of a successful certification process."
-That mission is worthy of continuation.